langzhang2000/langzhang2000.github.io/_pages/about.md

   - /about.html
 ---

 Welcome!
 This is the homepage of Lang Zhang, a CS PhD student at Virginia Tech advised by [Prof. Bo Ji](https://people.cs.vt.edu/boji/) in 2023 fall.
-My current interest focuses on multimodal learning, eye-tracking analysis.
-I have a particular interest in the human-centered applications.
+My current interest focuses on multimodal learning, and eye-tracking analysis.
+I have a particular interest in human-centered applications.
 Check ["CV PDF"](https://langzhang2000.github.io/files/CV_Lang_Zhang.pdf) here.